koorshn/railway-backend/README.md

 ## License

-This software is licensed exclusively to [Kerman Railway Administration].
+This software is licensed exclusively to [Kerman Railway Administration](https://rai.ir).